 Many of us know Azumah Nelson – the famous World Champion boxer.
 What many don’t know is that he is a descendant of the Tabom people – An Afro Brazilian group who returned home from Bahia in Brazil.

 Brazil is a country in the Americas which received the majority of the African slaves.
 It is estimated that between 3,000 and 8,000 Afro brazilians returned home between the 18th-20th centuries.
 There are two stories regarding the reasons for the Africans return.
 One is that the group had brought their freedom in Bahia and then decided to return to the home of their ancestors, the other is that they caused a revolt and were sent back by the authorities because of the trouble they had caused.
 The families who returned were:

 - Manuel Zuzer

 The returnees included Africans born on the continent and descendants of africans who were yet to step foot on the continent.
-They came with their Brazilian culture, language and trade which was very beneficial to the Ga communities they settled amongst.
-Although Ghana became one of the few examples where such a group became fully integrated into the african community, you will still see some brazilian elements such as Brazilian Architecture – Brazil House in James Town being an example.
+They came with their Brazilian culture, language and trade – which benefitted the Ga communities they settled amongst.
+Although Ghana became one of the few examples where such a group became fully integrated into the African community, you will still see some Brazilian elements such as Brazilian Architecture – Brazil House in James Town being an example.